 SAYMON REST API

 The SAYMON API is implemented as a RESTful service.
 It uses standard HTTP methods for requests and returns responses in the JSON format.
 The API allows you to perform the same operations as you can do using a web interface (referred to as SAYMON UI).
-For instance, you can get objects' current states and their state history, write data to objects without using agents, work with incidents, create classes, and many others.
+For example, you can get objects' current states and their state history, write data to objects without using agents, work with incidents, create classes, etc.

 This documentation contains a list of all methods available in SAYMON REST API, a description of Socket.IO events, and a cookbook that contains practical examples of solving common tasks with SAYMON API.

 A recommended way to use this documentation is to read about methods' permissions first, then learn Authentication schemes, and after that read articles about particular API methods and their applications.